Nuitka/Nuitka/README.rst

 .. admonition:: Status

    Not implemented yet.
 Will need us to see through the unpacking of what is an iteration over a tuple, we created ourselves.
 We are not there yet, but we will get there.

 Built-in Type Inference
 -----------------------

-When a construct like ``in xrange()`` or ``in range()`` is used, it is possible to know what the iteration does and represent that, so that iterator users can use that instead.
+When a construct like ``in xrange()`` or ``in range()`` is used, it is possible to know what the iteration does and represent that so that iterator users can use that instead.

 I consider that: